Aaditya-D/Java_Programs/src/Readme.txt

 P3- Java Program to convert speed from kilometer per hour to miles per hour.
 P4- Java Program to convert feet and inches to centimeters.
 P5- Java Program to find hours and minutes from seconds.
+P6- Java Program to convert kilobytes to Megabytes.